privat/llme/README.md

 Chose your preferred installation or execution method.

-Install from PyPI (possibily an old version)
+Install from PyPI (possibly an old version)

 ```bash
 pipx install llme-cli